 Worship, art, reproduction, these co-exist in photographs.
 And what interests me is their seclusion in the process of changing from reality to image.
 Nowadays, images are immersed in our lives and work, and unlike the old days, production no longer means having the power of interpretation.

-Through the works, I can see how images become a transit point between desire and reality, and I can reflect on the sacrifices and transactions attached to the exchange of images in today's society.
+Through the works, I can see how images become a transit point between desire and reality, and reflect on the sacrifices and transactions attached to the exchange of images in today's society.

 Black stone stall